AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 2 Workspace setup
 ---------------

-First, we’ll need to import the 2 Eclipse projects into our workspace.
+First, we'll need to import the 2 Eclipse projects into our workspace.

-Open Eclipse and select “Import” from the file menu.
+Open Eclipse and select "Import" from the file menu.

 ![import project in eclipse](http://labs.sephiroth.it/tmp/android/1.png)

 The import dialog will appear.
-From the list of import options, select “Existing Projects into Workspace,” and then click “Next.”
+From the list of import options, select "Existing Projects into Workspace," and then click "Next."

 ![import project in eclipse](http://labs.sephiroth.it/tmp/android/2.png)

-In the new dialog, click on the “Select archive file” radio button and then click the “Browse” button on the right.
+In the new dialog, click on the "Select archive file" radio button and then click the "Browse" button on the right.
 From here, select the aviaryfeather.zip file included with this document.
-Click on the “Finish” button at the bottom of the dialog.
+Click on the "Finish" button at the bottom of the dialog.
-A new Android library project called “AviaryFeather” will be created in your current workspace.
+A new Android library project called "AviaryFeather" will be created in your current workspace.
 This is the required library project which you must include in your application if you want to use Aviary to manipulate images.